 The major pillars of this solution are…

-- A corporate credit card.
-Giving travelers a company card for airline, hotel, car and dining expenses eliminates expense reports and reimbursement altogether.
+Giving travelers a company card for airline, hotel, dining, and transportation costs eliminates expense reports and reimbursement altogether.
 A corporate card can give your accounting team increased visibility into expenditures, but it can also prevent out-of-policy purchases in the first place.
-Your managers can set spend controls, so instead of having to track down employees to ask questions about unexpected costs, out-of-policy purchases won’t even be processed.
-When combined with virtual credit cards for guest and infrequent travelers (which also have spend controls) these automated fixes virtually eliminate reimbursements.
+Your managers can set spending controls, so instead of having to track down employees to ask questions about unexpected costs, out-of-policy purchases won’t even be processed.
+When combined with virtual credit cards for guests and infrequent travelers (which also have spending controls) these automated fixes virtually eliminate reimbursements.

-- An online booking tool loaded with your travel policy.
 Once your TMC has loaded your policy (and preferred suppliers) your online booking tool will automatically push in-policy choices to the front where travelers can select them.
-Out-of-policy choices (if allowed) can be tied to automated travel approval emails where one click lets managers quickly pass muster on them.
+Out-of-policy choices (if allowed) can be tied to automated travel authorization emails where one click lets managers quickly pass muster on them.
 (Traditional agent service can perform the same function but it’s a manual process.)
-By adding black car companies, taxi suppliers and ride sharing companies to your preferred supplier list you have brought all aspects of a corporate travel itinerary into view where everyone managing travel can quickly pull up the details of the cost of a trip.
+By adding black car companies, taxi suppliers, and ride-sharing companies to your preferred supplier list you have brought all aspects of a corporate travel itinerary into view where everyone managing travel can quickly pull up the details of the cost of a trip.

-- Detailed travel reports.
 Getting regular metrics on key travel management goals like advance purchase windows, average ticket prices and policy exception reports will reduce the need for getting down-to-the-penny accounting of costs.
 By controlling employee behavior at the individual level, managers can address recurring problems directly, while letting the automation of the first two systems enforce policy the rest of the time.

-At this point you will notice we haven’t mentioned automated expense management solutions.
+At this point, you will notice we haven’t mentioned automated expense management solutions.
 While, of course, we work with many clients who have these in place, and swear by them, we also have many clients who don’t want the extra expense, or feel it isn’t warranted by their volume.
-Deciding where your company stands on the issue is best done by calculating the total cost of the accounting process (including employee time), and comparing it to the cost of program.
-Then you should consider a few other factors.
+Deciding where your company stands on the issue is best done by calculating the total cost of the accounting process (including employee time), and comparing it to the cost of the program.
+Then, you should consider a few other factors.
 Does your company have an enterprise back-office accounting program it’s attached to?
 Will the automated expense management program easily integrate with your back-office program?

 But, not before trying to get control of your T&E expenses with our suggested solution.